OneBrainCellTitan/HoMM-III-companion/README.md

 ### What It Does

 - Connects to a running Heroes III / HotA game on the streamer's PC.
-- Publishes the streamer's current game state to the companion relay server.
+- Publishes the streamer's current game state to the companion extension.
-- Powers an interactive Twitch overlay for viewers.
-- Shows hero portraits, primary stats, morale, luck, experience, secondary skills, artifacts, army stacks, spellbook, and detailed popups.
+- Shows hero portraits, primary stats, morale, luck, experience, secondary skills, artifacts, army stacks, spellbook, army and detailed info.
 - Keeps viewer interaction separate from OBS scene layout.

 ### Streamer App